info-kareemmohamed/WakeUp/README.md

 - Handle Random Questions on Alarm Screen : Every time the alarm screen is displayed, it presents a random question to engage the user.
 This feature adds an interactive element to the alarm experience, requiring users to answer the question before dismissing or snoozing the alarm.

+- Remove App from Recent Apps List : After exiting the alarm screen, the app automatically removes itself from the recent apps list to prevent users from reopening the alarm screen once the alarm has been stopped.
+This ensures that the alarm screen cannot be accessed again unless a new alarm is triggered.